 1. Foster a growth mindset: Mind over matter.

 Our global CEO, Wayne, always talks about keeping things in perspective.
 As a result, our team continually works on fostering a growth mindset.
 In other words, what you think becomes your reality.
 If your nonprofit team’s consistently negative and leaning into how things can’t get done, well, they don’t happen.
-However, when you emphasize setbacks as opportunities to learn and grow and celebrate small wins, you get much farther.
+However, when you emphasize setbacks as opportunities to learn and grow and celebrate small wins, you get much farther in team improvement.

 2. Embrace open communication: No more siloed team thinking.